ZygmuntJakub/BatchIdsExecutor/README.md

-The class serves as a tool to batch execute a function to which arguments collected during the indicated time window will be passed.
+The class serves as a tool to batch execute a function to which ids collected during the indicated time window will be passed.

 TL;DR
 This is mainly useful when the function makes a request to the API and instead of making n requests you can make one and then store the values in the cache.

 Instead of doing it this way

 ```
 fun(1);
 fun(2);